,

 Apricotton is a Toronto-based bra brand that aims to help young folks feel confident in their first bra, offering bras designed with a tween consumer in mind.
 It was co-founded by Chloe Beaudoin and Jessica Miao, who both struggled to find bras that fit their body types as tweens.
 They decided to start the brand after Miao’s 12-year-old sister had similar issues trying to find her first bra at a lingerie store — an uncomfortable and embarrassing experience, given that lingerie and department stores seldom carry age-appropriate options for young consumers.

-Apricotton’s current selection includes six styles designed to grow with a young person’s body, lasting through multiple stages of puberty.
+Apricotton’s current selection includes nine styles designed to grow with a young person’s body, lasting through multiple stages of puberty.
 The bras feature moisture-wicking soft fabric, a stretchy elastic band, adjustable and hideable straps and removable cup padding.

 AW by Andrea Wong